 Partners in Education

 The Partners in Education Program (PIE) was developed and implemented to enhance the educational experience of our students and to increase opportunities for success.
 PIE unifies all members of our community around one central theme: the success of our children.
-Whether you are an individual, a member of a civic organization, small or large business, faith-based group, a non-profit organization, state or local governmental agency or a parent, you have something to offer and contribute to one of the three programs that exist under the PIE umbrella.
-If you have questions about any of these programs, please contact Community Engagement Coordinator April Lewandowski at (512) 772-7177 or firstname.lastname@example.org.
+Whether you are an individual, a member of a civic organization, small or large business, faith-based group, a non-profit organization, state or local governmental agency, or a parent, you have something to offer and contribute to one of the three programs that exist under the PIE umbrella.
+If you have questions about any of these programs, please contact Karen Trevino at (512) 772-7174 or firstname.lastname@example.org.